nyamu-amq/amq_scripts/README.md

 ### amqMousewheelVolumeControl.user.js
 - adjust volume with mouse wheel when mouse cursor is over video area or avatar area

+### amqNoFriendRoomFilter.user.js
+- add no friend room filter
+- **this script might crash page design if you are using Elodie's custom style....** and idk how to fix..../o\

 im not good at javascript/html/css yet. so this scripts might have some bugs